Fractionation of carbon isotopes in oxygenic photosynthesis: In phytoplankton

 In contrast to terrestrial plants, where CO2 diffusion in air is relatively fast and typically not limiting, diffusion of dissolved CO2 in water is considerably slower and can often limit carbon fixation in phytoplankton.
 As gaseous CO2(g) is dissolved into aqueous CO2(aq), it is fractionated by both kinetic and equilibrium effects that are temperature-dependent.
 Relative to plants, the dissolved CO2 source for phytoplankton can be enriched in 13C by about 8‰ from atmospheric CO2.

 Isotope fractionation of 13C by phytoplankton photosynthesis is affected by the diffusion of extracellular aqueous CO2 into the cell, the RuBisCO-dependent cell growth rate, and the cell geometry and surface area.
 The use of bicarbonate and carbon-concentrating mechanisms in phytoplankton distinguishes the isotopic fractionation from plant photosynthetic pathways.

 The difference between intracellular and extracellular CO2 concentrations reflects the CO2 demand of a phytoplankton cell, which is dependent on its growth rate.
 The ratio of carbon demand to supply governs the diffusion of CO2 into the cell, and is negatively correlated with the magnitude of the carbon fractionation by phytoplankton.
 Combined, these relationships allow the fractionation between CO2(aq) and phytoplankton biomass to be used to estimate the phytoplankton growth rates.

 However, growth rate alone does not account for observed fractionation.
 The flux of CO2(aq) into and out of a cell is roughly proportional to the cell surface area, and the cell carbon biomass varies as a function of cell volume.
 Phytoplankton geometry that maximizes surface area to volume should have larger isotopic fractionation from photosynthesis.

 The biochemical characteristics of phytoplankton are similar to C3 plants, whereas the gas exchange characteristics more closely resemble the C4 strategy.
 More specifically, phytoplankton improve the efficiency of their primary carbon-fixing enzyme, RuBisCO, with carbon concentrating mechanisms (CCM), just as C4 plants accumulate CO2 in the bundle sheath cells.
 Different forms of CCM in phytoplankton include the active uptake of bicarbonate and CO2 through the cell membrane, the active transport of inorganic carbon from the cellular membrane to the chloroplasts, and active, unidirectional conversion of CO2 to bicarbonate.
-The parameters affecting 13C fractionation in phytoplankton contribute to δ13C values between -18 to -25‰.
+The parameters affecting 13C fractionation in phytoplankton contribute to δ13C values between -18 and -25‰.